-The Parent Academy supports parents in becoming more involved in their children's education and empowers them to set and achieve personal empowerment goals for higher education and career advancement by providing free, year-round workshops, classes and events at schools, libraries, parks, colleges, private businesses and neighborhood centers across the county.
+The Parent Academy (TPA) is part of the Department of Family Support Services, created to engage and support families in the educational process.
+TPA helps caregivers become more involved in their children's education and empowers them to set and achieve personal empowerment goals for higher education and career advancement by providing free, year-round workshops, classes and events at schools, libraries, parks, colleges, private businesses and neighborhood centers across the county.
+TPA also provides valuable training and information on relevant topics that impact children's lives, including helping children learn, parenting skills, financial management, health and wellness.

 Parents can participate in workshops and classes that are aligned to their needs and convenient to their homes and workplaces.
-Upcoming events and workshop offerings are listed on The Parent Academy website at parentacademymiami.com.
-For additional information, please call The Parent Academy at 305-995-2680.
+For additional information, please call The Parent Academy at 305-271-8257.